FilmFixer is proud to announce the launch and delivery of its Set Ready Training Programme

-FilmFixer in conjunction with industry partners Screenskills, and youth-led social enterprise organisations – Creative Sparkworks and Fully Focused, worked together across the Capital, to deliver this brand-new employability training programme.
+FilmFixer worked together across London with industry partners Screenskills, and youth-led social enterprise organisations – Creative Sparkworks and Fully Focused, to deliver Set Ready – its new employability training programme.

-The objective of the programme is to provide stepping-stones for new entrants into the Film Industry, and create a bridge between high-profile film and TV production, and the capital’s communities.
-The programme is aimed at entry level talent aged 18+ includes masterclasses, participatory seminars and Q&As with industry professionals who will provide insight into the industry in a range of disciplines.
+The objective of Set Ready is to provide stepping-stones for new entrants into the Film Industry, and create a bridge between the capital’s communities and high-profile film and TV production.
+The programme is aimed at entry level talent aged 18+ and includes masterclasses, participatory seminars and Q&As with industry professionals who will provide insight into the industry across a range of disciplines.

 Set Ready aims to establish a more joined-up, strategic approach while harnessing local partnerships, to connect talent with opportunities and create training, networking, and learning pipelines.
-This in turn supports a more inclusive and representative Film and TV industry, sourcing its next generation of production talent from across a more diverse reflection of London’s population.
+This in turn helps to develop a more inclusive and representative film and TV industry, with its next generation of production talent reflecting the diversity of London’s population.

 The first pilot training sessions, with 43 participants from across London communities, was led by Matt Gallagher from The Callsheet, and Jude Winstanley, Line Producer and MD of The Unit List.
 There was practical on set training from Unit Manager Guy Bishop (Maleficent, Bullet Proof) and Location Manager Amie Tridgell (Paddington 2, Rocks, Rush, Wild Rose).